Parrot-Developers/groundsdk-android-samples/doc/overview.rst

 Overview
 ========

-*GroundSdk Android Samples* are small dedicated projects that support the documentation and help using the *GroundSdk Android API*.
+*Ground SDK Android Samples* are small dedicated projects that support the documentation and help using the *Ground SDK Android API*.